datstartup/ubuntuopenbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 [https://www.libreoffice.org/](https://www.libreoffice.org/)

-You can either install entire of this office suite or pick out only what you need.
+You can either install the entire of this office suite or pick out only what you need.
 I only use two of the modules:
   * Calc: spreadsheet application.
   * Writer: word processing application.